 SQL Server Reporting Services Roles

-You can use the roles in SQL Server Reporting Services to assign particular permissions to users in Visual Studio Team Foundation Server.
+You can use the predefined roles in Microsoft SQL Server Reporting Services to assign particular permissions to Team Foundation Server users.
 Every user and group in Team Foundation Server must be assigned appropriate permissions in Reporting Services.
 Reporting Services provides default security through role assignments.
 You can use management tools for SQL Server, such as Management Studio and Report Manager, to assign users and groups to predefined roles.

 The following predefined roles are suggested for use with Team Foundation Server: